canonical/maas/src/maas-offline-docs/src/src/reference-release-notes-maas-3-0-5963.md

 ## MAAS 3.0 Beta 2

+New features for MAAS 3.0 Beta 2.

 ### Registering a machine as a VM host during deployment

 When deploying a machine through the API, it’s now possible to specify `register_vmhost=True` to have LXD configured on the machine and registered as a VM host in MAAS (similar to what happens with virsh if `install_kvm=True` is provided).

 ## MAAS 3.0 Beta 1

+New features for MAAS 3.0 Beta 1

 ### PCI and USB devices are now modelled in MAAS